buildwithfaisal/100-day-java-backend-masterclass/README.md

 This is the Official repository of **100 Days of Java Backend Development From Beginner/Newbie to deploying Microservices** on YouTube

+## Take Your Learning Further

+This repository and the **free 100 Days Java Backend YouTube playlist** give you everything you need to **learn, practice, and build real projects**.

+For those who want a **more premium and guided experience**, our **Udemy courses** offer:

+- Build end-to-end projects like a full-stack eCommerce app and deploy them to production.
+- Includes **React and full-stack fundamentals** (JavaScript, REST APIs, etc.).
+- Get **support and guidance** whenever you're stuck.
+- **Affordable, one-time access** to enhance your learning journey.

+You can fully follow along with the free YouTube playlist, or choose Udemy for a **more immersive, structured experience**.

 # The Ultimate Java and Spring Boot Mastery Roadmap

 Welcome to your one-stop-shop for mastering Java and Spring Boot!
 This repository offers a comprehensive learning experience with high-quality resources and community support.
 Dive into over 150+ hours of premium content, with everything you need to excel at Java and Spring Boot development.